How do you make your Black Friday SMS marketing strategy stand out from the competition? With these six tips and examples.

-We don’t need a crystal ball to predict that the crazy growth in online sales resulting from COVID will continue this holiday season.
+We don’t need a crystal ball to predict that the crazy growth in online shopping from COVID will continue this holiday season.

-But, growth in overall online sales isn’t the only trend to watch.
-According to a new report from App Annie, people will buy more using their mobile devices than ever before.
+More online sales isn’t the only trend to watch.
+According to a report from App Annie, people will buy more using their mobile devices than ever before.

-It’s why this holiday season, you’re going to see more companies running Black Friday SMS marketing campaigns.
+This holiday season, you’re going to see more companies than ever running Black Friday SMS marketing campaigns.

-Before a big holiday campaign, it’s vital to shore up your subscriber list.
+Before a big holiday campaign, you need to build up your contact list.

-Typically we preach a diversified approach to growing your SMS subscriber list that incorporates your website, social channels, and email marketing.
+We usually recommend a varied approach to growing your SMS contact list.
+That means combining your website, social channels, and email marketing.

-But since we’re nearing the holiday season, you need a tactic that can grow your list by 670% in just one month.
+As the holiday season gets closer, you need a tactic that can grow your list by 670% in just one month.

-It makes it effortless for website visitors to text in a keyword to your phone number.
-(A keyword is a word, phrase, or other combination of numbers and letters that allows people to subscribe to your text messages.)
+Website visitors can easily text in a keyword to your phone number.
+(A keyword is a word or phrase that allows people to subscribe to your text messages.)

 When visitors click on the widget, it opens a pop-up with more information on your text marketing program.
 Here’s an example from our customer Toroe Eyewear.

-Since people are beginning to plan their Black Friday shopping, you can offer your website visitors early access to your holiday sales.
+Since people are beginning to plan their Black Friday shopping ahead of time, you can offer your website visitors early access to your holiday sales.

-You’ve added our Mobile Sign-Up Widget to your site, and your subscriber list growth is off the charts.
-Now you need to keep this list engaged with a series of text messages.
+You’ve added our Mobile Sign-Up Widget to your site, and your contact list is growing.
+Now you need to keep that list engaged with a series of text messages.

-SMS is becoming much more of a two-way channel, allowing consumers to engage in real-time, two-way conversations with brands.
+SMS is a two-way channel, allowing consumers to engage in real-time conversations with brands.

 If that sounds like a lot of work, you can always add a free click-to-text button to your website and answer sales or customer service questions via text.

-We tend to stay away from statements like “sending your messages at X” time is best.
-But when it comes to Black Friday, mobile search data says otherwise.
+We tend to stay away from statements like “sending your messages at X time is best.”
+But when it comes to Black Friday, mobile search data gives us some valuable insight.

-Google found that the most significant peak in search volume is at midnight before Black Friday.
-People then start searching again between 7 and 8 in the morning and use mobile devices more than desktops.
+Google found that searches peak at midnight before Black Friday.
+People start searching again between 7 and 8 in the morning and use mobile devices more than desktops.

 It makes sense to send your text messages in the morning–but not so early that you wake anyone–as people are already browsing the best deals from their phones.

 One study from 2019 found that consumers purchased 21% more from SMS than they did from email, and the SMS open rate exceeded emails by 592%.
-And the Wednesday before Thanksgiving, SMS pulled a 150% higher order rate than email.
+The Wednesday before Thanksgiving, SMS pulled a 150% higher order rate than email.

-Despite this, we’re not ready to declare that email marketing is dead.
+Despite this, we know that email marketing isn’t dead.

 That’s why you should combine your email and Black Friday and Cyber Monday texts.

-American Eagle used a cross-channel promotion strategy for their 12 days of the Legendary Gifts holiday campaign.
-They used SMS messages and email to send promo codes, drive traffic, and acquire new leads for future promotions.
+American Eagle used a cross-channel promotion strategy for their Legendary Gifts holiday campaign.
+They used SMS messages and email to send promo codes, drive traffic, and get new leads for future promotions.

 They ended up connecting with more than 8 million total email and SMS subscribers in less than two weeks.
-Here’s how the clothing giant combined the two channels.
+Here’s how they combined the two channels.

-Several direct-to-consumer startups have reported huge revenue growth over the past several months, in some cases acquiring double or triple the amount of new customers that they did during the same period last year.
+Several direct-to-consumer startups have reported huge revenue growth over the past several months.
+In some cases, that means double or triple the amount of new customers they had during the same period last year.

-The challenge now lies in turning these first-time buyers into loyal customers.
+The challenge is turning these first-time buyers into loyal customers.

-This is where SMS surveys come into play, offering you an affordable way to build a customer feedback loop.
+This is where SMS surveys come in, offering you an affordable way to build a customer feedback loop.

-You can use this feedback to improve your store, and it can even prompt a conversation with an unhappy customer that encourages them to stay.
+You can use that feedback to improve your offers and products.
+It can even prompt a conversation with an unhappy customer that helps them stay.

-Text messaging has become a hugely popular channel for DTC brands.
-Modern Retail even went as far as to call it the new email.
+Text messaging has become a popular channel for direct-to-consumer brands.
+Modern Retail even called it the new email.

-We expect many brands this year to focus heavily on their text marketing channel when it comes to the holiday shopping season.
-Those who get it right will see an enormous bounce in revenue.
+We expect many brands this year to focus on their text marketing channel when it comes to the holiday shopping season.
+Get it right, and you’ll see a big upswing in revenue.

-If you haven’t started a text marketing program, you still have time.
-Plus, your first 14 days are always on us.
-No credit cards or contracts are involved.
+If you haven’t started a text marketing program, give SimpleTexting a try.
+Your first 14 days are always on us, no credit cards or contracts involved.